wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/7-explore-threat-analytics-microsoft-365.md

 :::image type="content" source="../media/overview-section-threat-analytics-page-3a6ec605.png" alt-text="Screenshot of the overview section of the threat analytics report.":::

-Each report includes charts designed to provide information about the organizational impact of a threat:<br>
+Each report includes charts designed to provide information about the organizational impact of a threat:

  -  **Related incidents**.
 Provides an overview of the impact of the tracked threat to the organization with the following data: